The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.

 Not everyone.
 It applies to you if you were convicted of any felony or certain misdemeanor criminal offenses.
 For a misdemeanor to fall under the ICAOS, you must have been sentenced to at least one year of supervision.
 Plus the misdemeanor itself must be either:

-- An offense where a person incurred direct or threatened physical or psychological harm;
+- an offense where a person incurred direct or threatened physical or psychological harm;

-- A gun crime;
+- a gun crime;

-- A second or subsequent DUI; OR
+- a second or subsequent DUI; OR

-- A sex crime that requires sex offender registration1
+- a sex crime that requires sex offender registration1

 Check with your attorney to see if the ICAOS applies to you.

-- The home state (“sending state”), and
+- your home state (“sending state”) and

-- The state you want to travel to (“receiving state”)
+- the state you want to travel to (“receiving state”).

-Nevada’s Probation Department is more likely to approve a transfer if you have good prospects in the receiving state.
+Nevada’s Probation Department is more likely to approve a permanent transfer if you have good prospects in the receiving state.
 This typically includes

 - a job offer,